Assassin's Creed IV: Black Flag

 Unlike previous games, gameplay elements focus more on the ship-based exploration of the seamless open world map, while also retaining the series' third-person land-based exploration, melee combat, and stealth system.
 Multiplayer also returns, albeit with only land-based modes and settings.
 The game's setting spans the West Indies with the three main cities of Havana, Nassau, and Kingston, along with numerous islands, sunken ships, and forts.
 Players have the option to harpoon large sea animals and hunt land animals.
 For the first time in the series, naval exploration is a major part of an Assassin's Creed game, where Edward captains the Jackdaw, a brig he captures from a Spanish fleet in an early game mission.
 A number of downloadable content (DLC) packs were released to support Black Flag, including Assassin's Creed Freedom Cry, a story expansion that was later made available as a standalone game in 2014.
 Set over a decade after Black Flag's main campaign, Freedom Cry follows Adéwalé, Edward's former quartermaster who became an Assassin.

-Assassin's Creed IV: Black Flag received critical acclaim and became one of the best-selling games of 2013, with over 11 million copies sold as of 2014.
+Black Flag is generally considered one of the greatest video games ever made.
+It received critical acclaim and became one of the best-selling games of 2013, with over 11 million copies sold as of 2014.
 Critics praised the open world gameplay, naval combat, side-quests, graphics, narrative, characters, and pirate theme.
 However, the modern-day story and combat received a slightly more mixed response, while criticism fell on aspects of the historical story missions which were considered repetitive.
 The game received several awards and nominations, including winning the Spike VGX 2013 award for Best Action Adventure Game.
 It was followed by Assassin's Creed Rogue and Assassin's Creed Unity in November 2014.
+A remake, Assassin's Creed Black Flag Resynced, was released on July 9, 2026.